rodrimati1992/abi_stable_crates/readme.md

 # Glossary

-`interface crate`:the crate that declares the public functions, types, and traits that are necessary to load the library at runtime.
+`interface crate`: the crate that declares the public functions, types, and traits that are necessary to load a library at runtime.

-`ìmplementation crate`:A crate that implements all the functions in the interface crate.
+`ìmplementation crate`: A crate that implements all the functions in a interface crate.

-`user crate`:A crate that depends on an `interface crate` and loads 1 or more `ìmplementation crate`s for it.
+`user crate`: A crate that depends on an `interface crate` and loads 1 or more `ìmplementation crate`s for it.

-`module`:refers to a struct of function pointers and other static values.
+`module`: refers to a struct of function pointers and other static values.
-The root module implement the [`RootModule`] trait.
+The root module of a library implements the [`RootModule`] trait.
 These are declared in the `interface crate`,exported in the `implementation crate`, and loaded in the `user crate`.